ziad40/function_plotter/README.md

 _________________________________________________________
-program can handle types of errors that user may do and program alerts user of error he does as :
+## program can handle types of errors that user may do and program alerts user of error he does as : \n
-1- user doesn't fill all fields
+## 1- user doesn't fill all fields

 ![image](https://github.com/ziad40/function_plotter/assets/88895502/b65ba445-02db-487d-9400-e894d813de61)

-2- min or max of x aren't number
+## 2- min or max of x aren't number

 ![image](https://github.com/ziad40/function_plotter/assets/88895502/68bd9901-b599-4193-a043-cc02c2cc868c)

-3- min of x is more than or equal to the max of x
+## 3- min of x is more than or equal to the max of x

 ![image](https://github.com/ziad40/function_plotter/assets/88895502/bb4c79f0-8ac5-43b4-a396-bc85503316b0)

-4- if the user writes a function wrong or does any syntax error
+## 4- if the user writes a function wrong or does any syntax error

 ![image](https://github.com/ziad40/function_plotter/assets/88895502/a2799152-a237-4bef-9c2f-7d51a6abff91)